 Complications are rare and usually minor when a forehead lift is performed by a qualified plastic surgeon.
 Yet, the possibility of complications must be considered.

-In rare cases, the nerves that control eyebrow movement may be injured on one or both sides, resulting in a loss of ability to raise the eyebrows or wrinkle the forehead.
+In rare cases, the nerves that control eyebrow movement may be injured on one or both sides, resulting in a loss of the ability to raise the eyebrows or wrinkle the forehead.
 Additional surgery may be required to correct the problem.

-Formation of a broad scar is also a rare complication.
+The formation of a broad scar is also a rare complication.
 This may be treated surgically by removing the wide scar tissue so a new, thinner scar may result.
 Also, in some patients, hair loss may occur along the scar edges.

 You can reduce your risk of complications by closely following your surgeon’s instructions both before and after surgery.